Are these suitable replacements? What did Dr. Budwig say on the matter?

-This is an excellent substitute and many find it more palatable and easier to digest.
-For people who seem to have some intolerance to dairy, it seems to be easily solved by making your own homemade Kefir Cottage cheese.
-The kefir is already fermented for a longer period, thus the conversion of lactose to lactic acid is virtually complete, and doesn’t present the same digestive problems, even for those with irritable bowel disease, in most cases.
-After mixing the Kefir Cottage cheese and linseed oil for at least one minute, try adding the juice of a whole lemon for even better digestion and a nice fresh zingy flavor.
-Click on this link to find out how to make your own low fat, organic Kefir Cottage Cheese.
+After mixing the kefir cottage cheese and linseed oil for at least one minute, try adding the juice of a whole lemon for even better digestion and a lovely and fresh, zingy flavor.
+Click on this link to find out how to make homemade low fat, organic Kefir Cottage Cheese.

 Vegetable Powders, Eggs, Nuts or Garlic

-Dr. Budwig would never approve of any of these substitutes for the following reasons: Dr. Budwig was aware of the vegan alternative, BioSan’s Companion Nutrients, but she disregarded companion nutrients completely when she was asked by a Swedish professor for quark alternatives for his client, former president, Bill Clinton.
-And there is no indication that they work.
+Dr. Budwig was aware of the vegan alternative, BioSan’s Companion Nutrients.
+But, she completely disregarded companion nutrients when a Swedish professor asked her for quark alternatives for his client, former president, Bill Clinton.
+Additionally, there is no indication that they work.

 Based upon USDA food tables, leeks, chives, garlic, cabbage, red pepper, and asparagus contain sulfur but not sulphurated proteins in any appreciable amount.
-We need to keep in mind that it is not the sulfur in vegetables that we are after but the sulfurated proteins.
-So while these vegetables (as well as many other foods) do contain sulphurated proteins, but the problem is that they do not contain them nearly at the levels required for the Budwig flax oil/cottage cheese mixes.
+We need to keep in mind that it is not the sulfur in vegetables that we are after, but rather, the sulfurated proteins.
+So while these vegetables (as well as many other foods) do contain sulphurated proteins, the problem is that they do not provide them at the levels required for the Budwig flax oil/cottage cheese mix.

-Egg yolks would be a better choice but they are much too fatty for consideration in the Budwig diet and the consumption of eggs, even organic free range is controversial as nowhere did she approve of them directly.
+Egg yolks would be a better choice, but they are much too fatty for consideration in the Budwig Diet.
+Dr. Budwig did not even approve of organic free range eggs.

-Nuts and seeds have a very high level of sulphur containing proteins, especially walnuts.
-The high proteins in nuts and seeds are already balanced with omegas 3, 6 and 9 by nature, but when you add the flax oil, this natural balance is upset.
-Therefore once again we will not reach the proper oil/protein proportion that we get with dairy as recommended by Dr. Budwig.
-Therefore, you encounter two problems with using nuts as a dairy substitute: Too much omega-6 and too little sulphur proteins relative to the total oils.”
+Nuts and seeds have a very high level of sulfur-containing proteins, especially walnuts.
+The high protein in nuts and seeds already have balanced levels of omegas 3, 6, and 9.
+However, when you add the flax oil, this natural balance is disrupted.
+So, once again, we will not reach the proper oil/protein proportion that we get with dairy as recommended by Dr. Budwig.
+You encounter two problems when using nuts as a dairy substitute, too much omega-6 and too little sulfur proteins relative to the total oils.

-In conclusion the only truly acceptable substitute for cottage cheese or quark is homemade Kefir Cottage cheese.
+In conclusion, the only genuinely acceptable substitute for cottage cheese or quark is homemade Kefir Cottage cheese.